nazarhktwitch/PyRPF/README.md

 # **PyRPF - Application Packager**

+## Please contact to me in issues if you have solution of slow packing big files

 **PyRPF** (Python Resource Packing Framework) is a simple Python tool that allows you to create a standalone executable (`.exe`) from your Python application.
 The program bundles your application files and dependencies into a single executable file using **PyInstaller**.
 It provides an easy-to-use graphical interface to help you select the folder containing your Python application and specify the output file name.

 ## **Features**: